-- 1. School administrators having a legitimate interest in maintaining pupil discipline are authorized to conduct investigations of suspected rule infractions and to subject pupils and pupils' property to reasonable searches and seizures. - 2.
-A search conducted by a school employee of a pupil or a pupil's personal property or a place in which a pupil has a reasonable expectation of privacy must comply with the Pupil Privacy Policy. - 3.
+- School administrators having a legitimate interest in maintaining pupil discipline are authorized to conduct investigations of suspected rule infractions and to subject pupils and pupils' property to reasonable searches and seizures. - 2.
+A search conducted by a school employee of a pupil of a pupil's private property or a place in which a pupil has a reasonable expectation of privacy must comply with the decision of the U.S. Supreme Court in New Jersey v.
+T.L.O., 469 U.S. 325 (1985) and with policy No. 531, Pupil Right to Privacy. - 3.
 A principal may request that a law enforcement officer assume the responsibility for conducting a search or seizure.
 Because law enforcement officers must meet a legal standard for the for the conduct of a search or seizure more stringent than that imposed on school officials, the law enforcement officer may decline to conduct the search.

 - 4. No school employee shall impede any law enforcement officer engaged in a lawful search or seizure, whether or not the officer has presented a search warrant. - 5.
 When law enforcement officers arrive on the scene of a joint and cooperative search commenced by school officials, the law enforcement officers will assume responsibility for the search and will conduct the search thereafter in accordance with standards governing the conduct of searches by law enforcement officers. - 6.
-Any substance believed to be a controlled dangerous substance that comes into the possession of a school employee, whether as the result of a search or otherwise, must be handled in accordance with $\P G$ of this regulation. - 7.
+Any substance believed to be a controlled dangerous substance that comes into the possession of a school employee, whether as the result of a search or otherwise, must be handled in accordance with ¶G of this regulation. - 7.
 A school employee is authorized to exercise independent judgment in the search of pupils and pupil's property.
 Unless the school employee has made an independent determination that a search or seizure is warranted under his or her authority to discipline pupils and maintain the order of the school, no school employee may be required to participate actively in a search or seizure - a.
 Conducted or supervised by a law enforcement officer or - b.
 On behalf of a law enforcement officer or - c.
 For the sole purpose of ultimately turning evidence of a crime over to a law enforcement agency. - 8.
 A question regarding a search conducted by a school employee and and relating to the use, distribution, or possession of a controlled dangerous substance shall be directed to the County Prosecutor. - 9.
 A question regarding the legality of any contemplated or ongoing search or seizure conducted by a law enforcement officer and relating to the use, distribution, or possession of a controlled dangerous substance or the law regarding searches generally may be directed to the County Prosecutor.
 A question regarding a search undertaken by a member of the Statewide Narcotics Task Force may be directed to the Assistant Attorney General in charge.